The results are in

 - Before the campaign started, only 2 of the Big 10 companies were signatories to the UN principles on empowering women – now 6 are signatories

 - Coca-Cola has now publicly announced that they will ask their suppliers to safeguard water quality and prevent water pollution – essential steps to ensuring that there is clean, safe water available to everyone

 - Nestle has listened to the need to recognise land rights more comprehensively and has become the first of the Big 10 to fully support guidelines that ensure their suppliers get the consent of communities prior to any land deals agreed for the sourcing of sugar, palm oil, soy and other commodities

 Although there’s still a lot to do, these companies should be acknowledged for making positive changes in the way they do business.
 But the congratulations are due to you, the people who made it happen!
-When more than 120,000 people from around the world join together to speak with one voice, the brands you love have
+When more than 120,000 people from around the world join together to speak with one voice, the brands you love have to listen.

 Every petition signature, every tweet and every Facebook post creates a clamour for change that they can’t ignore.
 By asking your favourite brands to change the way do business, you are helping to make a real change on crucial policies that impact people and the planet – like access to water, women’s rights and land rights.